thyAshley/100-days-of-code/log.md

 - react-test-renderer - react test library
 - mysql2 - db driver to mysql
 - sequelize - Object Relation Mapper which map json data into sql queries
+- express-session - working with session and cookies
+- connect-mongodb-session - store session in mongodb
+- csurf - use to generate CSRF token

 </code>